LogicInteractive/hlffi/README.md

 ---

 `hlffi` rolls **the entire HashLink VM API** into a single, drop‑in header (`hlffi.h`).
-It blends the minimal, hot‑path performance of the original *o3* work with Claude’s ergonomic layers—boxed values, static calls, rich error codes, UE macros—and puts you in charge with simple `#define` switches.
+It blends the minimal, hot‑path performance with ergonomic layers—boxed values, static calls, rich error codes, UE macros—and puts you in charge with simple `#define` switches.

 ## ✨ Features at a glance